hubmapconsortium/ingest-validation-tools/script-docs/README-validate_upload.py.md

                         Directory of plugin tests.
   --output {as_browser,as_html_doc,as_html_fragment,as_md,as_text,as_text_list,as_yaml}
   --add_notes           Append a context note to error reports.
+  --save_report         Save the report in each extras/ directory.

 Typical usage:
   --local_directory: Used by lab before upload, and on Globus after upload.